triple-eh/MyWell/README.md

 While there are plenty of wellness apps out there, I haven't found the one that focuses on specific areas of the body and allows you to monitor sensation in these areas.
 I believe that capturing these details will lead to better insights and better wellness outcomes.

+## User stories

+- As a user, I want to log the overall state of my mental well-being so that it provides context to more specific sensations and feelings.
+- As a user, I want to add details about the state of my mental well-being, so that I can get historical insights later.
+- As a user, I want to select a body part so that I can describe sensations related to that part of my body.
+- As a user, I want to describe sensations related to a body part so that I can get historical insights later.
+- As a user, I want to add a note related to the sensation and the body part, so that it can add additional context about the sensation.
+- As a user, I want to know how often I make daily entries, so that I know whether I find the app useful.
+- As a user, I want to know how I felt in the last week and month, so that I can learn about myself.
+- As a user, I want to know which body parts were logged most often in the last week and month, so that I can learn about myself.